Acids Bases and Salts

 When Washing soda (Na2CO3) is heated it does not produce carbon dioxide even at high temperature, such as 200°C or 300°C. However sodium carbonate gives sodium oxide and carbon dioxide when heated at about 1000°C.

 The gas produced by heating of the samples can be checked by passing through lime water.
 If the lime water turns milky then the evolved gas is carbon dioxide and the heated substance is baking powder.

-In one of the industrial processes used for manufacture of sodium hydroxide, a gas X is formed as byproduct.
+Question 39: In one of the industrial processes used for manufacture of sodium hydroxide, a gas X is formed as byproduct.
 The gas X reacts with lime water to give a compound Y which is used as a bleaching agent in chemical industry.
 Identify X and Y giving the chemical equation of the reactions involved.

 Answer: Sodium chloride is used for manufacture of sodium hydroxide which is called Chlor-Alkali Process.
 In this process chlorine and hydrogen gas are formed as byproducts along with sodium hydroxide.
 Chlorine gas gives bleaching power when reacts with lime water and used as bleaching agent in chemical industries.